Home > CPU > CPU Buyer's Guide

 How we chose the best CPU for video editing

-Wading the waters of choosing the best processor for a creative workstation isn’t easy, but we like to think we’re fairly well-equipped to take on this task.
-First and foremost, we have an expansive, in-depth topic knowledge of CPUs and what makes them good for specific use cases such as editing.
-As mentioned above, video editing can be rather a CPU-heavy task, as it does most of the lifting when it comes to effects and overall playback performance.
+Choosing the best processor for a creative workstation isn’t easy, but we like to think we’re fairly well-equipped to take on this task.
+Video editing can be a rather CPU-heavy task, as it does most of the lifting when it comes to effects and overall playback performance.

 So, in terms of what you should be looking for in general, you should prioritize high clock speeds and a number of cores, as these will impact its ability to take on computational tasks.
 Alongside this, it’s good to take into account the requirements of your preferred software, whether that be Premiere Pro or DaVinci Resolve, and use this as a guideline of what works well and what doesn’t.